timescale/docs/mst/about-mst.md

 ## High availability

-Minor failures such as a service process crashes or temporary loss of network access are handled automatically in all plans without any major changes to the service deployment.
-The service automatically restores normal operation once the crashed process is automatically restarted or when the network access is restored.
+Most minor failures are handled automatically without making any changes to your service deployment.
+This includes failures such as service process crashes, or a temporary loss of network access.
+The service automatically restores normal operation when the crashed process restarts automatically or when the network access is restored.

 However, more severe failure modes such as losing a single node entirely, require more drastic recovery measures.
 Losing an entire node or a virtual